Air Conditioner Units: How to Clean & Hide Your AC Unit

+- Make a fun mosaic AC cover.
 Go all out and create a real work of art that not only covers your air conditioner, but makes a beautiful addition to your landscaping.
-Check out this mosaic AC cover, created by Bliss Ranch:

-Build a quick and easy air conditioner cover using premade lattice purchased from your local hardware store, like this one from Canadian Gardening:
+- Use premade lattice.
+Build a quick and easy air conditioner cover using premade lattice purchased from your local hardware store.